Variational Bayesian Learning based Joint Localization and Path Loss Exponent with Distance-dependent Noise in Wireless

 \section{Conclusion}

-The paper addresses a significant challenge in the field by exploring a joint problem involving localization and channel parameter estimation, taking into account both distance-dependent noise and uncertainties associated with sensor node positions.
-To tackle the inherent nonlinearity and non-convexity of the objective distribution function, a novel message passing approach is proposed.
-This method leverages a message passing algorithm to approximate the true posterior distribution and employs Taylor expansion to linearize the objective function.
-Subsequently, the target node location and channel parameters are estimated using either the MMSE or MAP techniques.
+The paper addresses a significant challenge in the field by exploring a joint problem involving localization and parameter estimation, taking into account both distance-dependent noise and uncertainties associated with sensor node positions.
+To tackle the inherent nonlinearity and non-convexity of the objective distribution function, a novel message-passing approach is proposed.
+This method leverages a message-passing algorithm to approximate the true posterior distribution and employs Taylor expansion to linearize the objective function.
+Subsequently, the target node location and parameters are estimated using either the MMSE or MAP techniques.
 Additionally, the paper digs into an investigation of the complexity and convergence characteristics of the proposed algorithm.
-The simulation results presented in the paper demonstrate the superior performance of the proposed algorithm in terms of channel estimation and localization accuracy across various illustrative examples.
-This innovative contribution not only addresses the intricacies of joint localization and channel parameter estimation but also presents the practical effectiveness of the proposed algorithm through rigorous simulations.
+The simulation results presented in the paper demonstrate the superior performance of the proposed algorithm in terms of parameter estimation and localization accuracy across various illustrative examples.
+This innovative contribution not only addresses the intricacies of joint localization and parameter estimation but also presents the practical effectiveness of the proposed algorithm through rigorous simulations.

 \appendices

 According to the equation \eqref{FIM2}, the submatrice ${{\boldsymbol J_ {\boldsymbol x}}}$ can be given by

 By substituting the likelihood function $\eqref{likelihood}$ and prior distributions $\eqref{priorX}$ into \eqref{FIMJx}, it yields